2022 Connecticut House of Representatives election: District 35

 Republican candidate Chris Aniskovich was elected after defeating Democratic incumbent Christine Goupil.
 Goupil was also nominated by the Independent Party.
+Goupil had represented the 35th district since 2021.

 District 36

-Incumbent Democrat Christine Palm is running for re-election.
+Democratic incumbent Christine Palm was reelected to a third term after defeating Republican candidate Chris Turkington with 57% of the vote.
+Palm was also nominated by the Independent Party and Working Families Party.
+She had represented the 36th district since 2019.